01mf02/computers-spaceflight/README.md

 * Render inline image captions in HTML.
 * Render footnotes as stars.
 * Make page breaks absolute.
-* Increase line spacing for headlines
+* Increase line spacing for headlines (but not always, see p.
+258 in Ch8-3)
 * Increase paragraph spacing for boxes.
 * Do not break paragraphs after boxes that are in-between text (for example Box 4-6 in Ch4-7)